ethereum/devp2p/caps/eth.md

 ### Status (0x00)

-`[version: P, networkid: P, td: P, blockhash: B_32, genesis: B_32, forkid]`
+`[vsn: P, networkID: P, genesis: B_32, forkid, earliest: P, latest: P, latestHash: B_32]`

-Inform a peer of its current state.
+This is the initial message, informing the peer about the local node state and configuration.
 This message should be sent just after the connection is established and prior to any other eth protocol messages.

-- `version`: the current protocol version
+- `vsn`: the current protocol version
-- `networkid`: integer identifying the blockchain, see table below
+- `networkID`: integer identifying the blockchain, see table below
-- `td`: total difficulty of the best chain.
-Integer, as found in block header.
-- `blockhash`: the hash of the best (i.e. highest TD) known block
 - `genesis`: the hash of the genesis block
 - `forkid`: An [EIP-2124] fork identifier, encoded as `[fork-hash, fork-next]`.

+The Status message also announces the available block range.
+See [BlockRangeUpdate] for more information.

+- `earliest`: number of the earliest available full block
+- `latest`: number of the latest available full block number
+- `latestHash`: hash of the latest available full block

 This table lists common Network IDs and their corresponding networks.
 Other IDs exist which aren't listed, i.e. clients should not require that any particular network ID is